Skip to main content

 NYS Seal of Civic Readiness Pathway

-An introduction to computer programming using modern languages to solve real-world problems.
-Students design apps and explore coding fundamentals.
-May be offered for college credit through SUNY Albany’s College of Emergency Preparedness, Homeland Security, and Cybersecurity.
+Offered for college credit through SUNY Albany’s College of Emergency Preparedness, Homeland Security and Cybersecurity.

 CINF 171 eSports and the Digital Gaming Ecosystem (University at Albany)